tdback/apod/README.md

 - requests

 ## Installation (optional)
-The script can be build using `nix build`.
-This will generate an executable script in `./result/bin/`.
+The script can be built using `nix build`.
+This will pull in all the required dependencies and generate an executable script in `./result/bin/`.